johnvalantony/Materials-data-analysis/README.md

 programming and machine learning to extract patterns and build a usable tool — bridging my background in experimental physics with practical data science skills.

+## Model Note
+The classifier achieves 100% accuracy because the categories are threshold-defined directly from bandgap value.
+This confirms the model correctly learned the rule, but real-world prediction tasks (e.g. predicting *application* from *structure*, not from bandgap itself) would be more meaningful next steps.